 Polycrylics and Polyurethanes

 Water-based topcoats are typically polyurethane or polycrylic.
 I have used General Finishes High-Performance Topcoat which comes in flat, satin or gloss.
 These topcoats get good reviews and are very durable.
 The other topcoats, with which I have the most experience, and are my go-to products are Dixie Belle Clear Coat, which comes in flat, satin, or gloss and Dixie Belle Gator Hide.
 I usually use the flat or satin version of the Clear Coat.
 These are easy to apply with a paintbrush or sponge.
 They dry quick also.
 Gator Hide is waterproof and more durable than the Clear Coats.
-You can find Dixie Belle ClearCoat and Gatorhide here: https://dixiebellepaint.com/how-to-use-dixie-belle-paint-products-1/#gator
+You can find Dixie Belle ClearCoat and Gatorhide here https://dixiebellepaint.com/how-to-use-dixie-belle-paint-products-1/#gator or on Amazon.

 How To Decide Between Wax and Brush-On Poly Topcoat

 The best way to determine if using wax or a poly topcoat is best is to consider what the furniture’s purpose is.
 If it is mostly decorative, and will get little use, wax will do fine.
 If it will get heavy use, such as an end table or kitchen table top, I would recommend the Dixie Belle Clear Coat or even better, the Gator Hide, especially if you are concerned about possible water damage.

 I hope this article encourages you to try chalk mineral paint for your next furniture project.
 We discussed how to use chalk paint for your projects, starting with prepping your piece and going through the steps of applying the paint, and lastly a topcoat if needed.
 Chalk painting your furniture is easy, fun, and quite addictive!